Botanical garden: Temperate

-Ukraine

-Ukraine has about 30 botanical gardens.
-The most famous from them with well-respected collections are Nikitsky Botanical Garden, Yalta, founded in 1812, M.M.
-Gryshko National Botanical Garden, a botanical garden of the National Academy of Sciences of Ukraine founded in 1936, and A.V.
-Fomin Botanical Garden of the Taras Shevchenko National University of Kyiv founded in 1839, which are located in Kyiv, the capital of Ukraine.

 20th century

 Civic and municipal botanical gardens

 A large number of civic or municipal botanical gardens were founded in the 19th and 20th centuries.
 These did not develop scientific facilities or programmes, but the horticultural aspects were strong and the plants often labelled.
 They were botanical gardens in the sense of building up collections of plants and exchanging seeds with other gardens around the world, although their collection policies were determined by those in day-to-day charge of them.
 They tended to become little more than beautifully maintained parks and were, indeed, often under general parks administrations.

 Community engagement

 The second half of the 20th century saw increasingly sophisticated educational, visitor service, and interpretation services.
 Botanical gardens started to cater for many interests and their displays reflected this, often including botanical exhibits on themes of evolution, ecology or taxonomy, horticultural displays of attractive flowerbeds and herbaceous borders, plants from different parts of the world, special collections of plant groups such as bamboos or roses, and specialist glasshouse collections such as tropical plants, alpine plants, cacti and orchids, as well as the traditional herb gardens and medicinal plants.
 Specialised gardens like the Palmengarten in Frankfurt, Germany (1869), one of the world's leading orchid and succulent plant collections, have been very popular.
-There was a renewed interest in gardens of indigenous plants and areas dedicated to natural vegetation.

 With decreasing financial support from governments, revenue-raising public entertainment increased, including music, art exhibitions, special botanical exhibitions, theatre and film, this being supplemented by the advent of "Friends" organisations and the use of volunteer guides.